barryclark/jekyll-now/README.md

 ### Step 1) Fork Jekyll Now to your User Repository

-With this fork first setup you can get a feel for what Jekyll is like extremely quickly.
-Fork this repo, then make sure that you rename your fork to yourgithubusername.github.io.
+Fork this repo and rename the repository to yourgithubusername.github.io.
 Your Jekyll blog can then immediately be viewed at that URL.

 ![Step 1](/images/step1.gif "Step 1")

 ### Step 2) Customize your site

-You can now edit your site name, gravatar and other options using the _config.yml file.
+Enter your site name, description, avatar and many other options by editing the _config.yml file.

 ![_config.yml](/images/config.jpg "_config.yml")

 ### Step 3) Publish your first blog post

-Your site is customized and looking great.
-Now you just have to write that epic blog post!
-We're going to edit the existing Hello World post for your first post.
+Edit the Hello World markdown file in /_posts/ to publish your first blog post.

 ![First Post](/images/first-post.jpg "First Post")